-Ruochen Zhao (zhao.3005@osu.edu)
+Rui Zhang (zhang.9473@osu.edu)

 Course description

 This course provides a general introduction to Bayesian, modeling, analysis and computing.
 A variety of Bayesian models will be studied, and Bayesian hierarchical modeling will be discussed as a framework for modeling complex systems and incorporating multiple data sources.
 Simulation-based methods will be introduced to fit Bayesian models to data using the JAGS software.
 Students will also gain experience in programming basic MCMC algorithms in the statistical software R.